XRPLF/rippled/src/ripple/overlay/README.md

     Contains information about the software providing the response.
 The specification is identical to RFC2616 Section 14.38.

-* `Local-Address` (optional)

-    This field must be present and contain the string representation of the IP and port address of the local end of the connection as seen by the peer.

 * `Remote-Address` (optional)

-    This field must be present and contain the string representation of the IP and port address of the remote end of the connection as seen by the peer.
+    This optional field contains the string representation of the IP address of the remote end of the connection as seen by the peer.
-    By observing values of this field from a sufficient number of different servers, a peer can deduce its own IP address.
+    By observing values of this field from a sufficient number of different servers, a peer making outgoing connections can deduce its own IP address.

 * `Upgrade`